johnnywong30/CS555C-TeamFrog-Spring2022/README.md

 4. Install required client dependencies using `yarn`
 5. `cd server`
 6. Install required server dependencies using `yarn`
+7. Add seed data to server `yarn seed`
-7. Run the client with `yarn start` when you're in the client directory.
+8. Run the client with `yarn start` when you're in the client directory.
-8. Run the server with `yarn start` when you're in the server directory.
+9. Run the server with `yarn start` when you're in the server directory.
-9. Script to do this for you to come later...(maybe?)
+10. Script to do this for you to come later...(maybe?)

 ## Dependency Installation via scripts
 1. cd scripts